 - Stage IV denotes that cancer has spread to other parts of your body, usually to the lungs, liver, brain, and/or bones.

 Your oncologist will determine your hormone-receptor status — most IBC is hormone-receptor negative.
 They will also check your human epidermal growth factor receptor 2 (HER2) status — many inflammatory breast cancers are HER2 positive.
-These determinations help guide treatment decisions.
+These determinations help guide breast cancer treatment decisions.

 Treatments for Inflammatory Breast Cancer